aws-solutions-library-samples/sample-s3-rollback-tool/README.md

         1. [Disable the replication rule](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-add-config.html#replication-config-min-rule-config) to prevent further replication from source to destination.
         2. Using an inventory that includes all replicated changes, roll back the destination bucket to tD.
     - You may also want to consider using the [Replication Validation Tool for S3](https://github.com/aws-samples/sample-RVT-S3) to continuously validate that your destination bucket (or prefix) is a complete copy of your source.
+    - Note that the tool uses the 'last modified' date of each object (i.e. when it was created), and this date is maintained when objects are replicated.
+Therefore, when rolling back a destination bucket you need to be conscious that actions are calculated according to the date an object was *created*, **not** the date it was *replicated*.
 10. For 'Copy to Bucket' mode, why does the destination bucket need S3 Versioning enabled?
     - This tool will copy objects into the destination bucket without considering the current state of objects in the destination.
 If versioning is not enabled, these copies could result in overwrites causing permanent and irreversable data loss.